User Experience Is Not Extra. It’s Everything.

 Online learning is by no means a new phenomenon, but how we design online instruction for the modern learner may still be a relatively novel concept for many.
 The truth is that, for an online solution to be successful, the focus must be on designing and implementing a complete experience that actively engages learners from beginning to end.

-Today’s learners have expectations for digital learning born out of their experiences with platforms like streaming services and online shopping, which allow for self-exploration through endless amounts of content and the ability to connect with others.
+Today’s learners have expectations for digital learning born out of their experiences with platforms like online shopping, which allow for self-exploration through endless amounts of content and the ability to connect with others.

 Long before COVID-19, online learning environments became more attractive to learners at all levels, and to employees who wanted to further their professional development skills.
 To this end, the rise of user experience, or UX, as a core principle of digital design has gained more urgency in the field of learning technology.